mdarse/take-the-register/README.md

 Make sure to ensure that the `app/cache` and `app/logs` directories are write-able for the web server (and also for the CLI):

 [Symfony configuration and setup][3]

+If everthing is OK, you can continue by running this:

+	php app/console cache:warmup

+It will setup cache files an all that stuff automatically.

 Installing the database
 -----------------------